msmihula/GSuiteSkillet/README.md

 - The PAN-OS version tested with this Skillet is 8.1
 - Firewalls must be operational.
 This Skillet only covers the policy specific to G Suite and not the deployment of the firewalls.
+- For optimal results SSL Decryption should be configured.